markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Developers will tell you that there's no point breaking big bits of functionality into smaller bits.
 Even though, those bits could be shown, released and tested sooner.
-They'll say that it "only makes sense" to release some bit of functionality in one big piece.
+They'll say that it "only makes sense" to release some bit of functionality in one big piece or in big sized chunks.

 How?
 Stakeholders will tell you that there's no point troubling users with small bits of functionality.
 They'll tell you that users only want to see the whole, finished, journey.
-They'll tell you that showing them anything sooner is a waste of time and money.
+They'll tell you that showing them anything sooner is a waste of time and money and users wouldn't understand.

 How?
 Some users will tell you that there's no point looking at the new system until it has their real data in it.
-Some other users won't be interested in using the software until it really works.
-They won't want to use it until when they press the "launch missile" (or business equivalent) button something actually happens.
+Some users will claim that they're not interested in seeing the system until it can solve their whole problem.

 How?
 Stakeholders will tell you that test servers are expensive.